 Today I focus on another of these women, Suzanne R. Nagel, an engineer at AT&T Bell Laboratories in the area of fiber optics.

 Without her, you wouldn’t be reading this online.
 No, she didn’t invent the internet.
 But she helped make it possible to create the first transoceanic fiber optic cable, leading to today’s high-speed data transmission that makes our world-wide internet service possible.

 The daughter of a Bell Labs scientist, Nagel earned a B.S. in ceramic engineering from Rutgers, then a Master’s and PhD in the same field from the Univ. of Illinois’ College of Engineering in 1972.

 The basic concept of using a glass fiber to transmit ultra-fast pulses of light for communication had only been proven possible six years earlier, but the idea caught on quickly.
 The forward-thinking Bell Laboratories hired Nagel right out of college.

 One method of making a fiber begins with a hollow glass rod about a foot long and as thick as a broomstick.
 The researcher fills the hollow rod with a vapor containing a specific mixture of chemicals, including germanium and silicon.
-After these molecules settle out along the inner surface of the rod the researcher applies a high heat to the outside of the rod, causing them to melt in a uniform layer.
+After these molecules settle out along the inner surface of the rod the researcher applies a high heat to the outside of the rod, causing the chemicals to melt in a uniform layer.

 This fiber-making method, called Modified Chemical Vapor Deposition (MCVD), is where Nagel contributed her knowhow.
-Impurities, such as water molecules, cause the light pulses moving through the fiber eventually to lose their strength.
+Impurities such as water molecules cause the light pulses moving through the fiber eventually to lose their strength.